Naoghuman/Incubator/Lib-Tile/README.md

 ---

-`Lib-Tile` is a multi [Maven] project written in [JavaFX] and [NetBeans IDE] 8.0.2 and provides the functionalities to use [Tile]s in your [JavaFX] application.
+`Lib-Tile` is a multi [Maven] project written in [JavaFX] and [NetBeans IDE] 8.0.2 and provides the functionalities to use and handle easily [Tile]s in your [JavaFX] application.

 A [Tile] is per definition a little transparent [Image] which overlay a background-color or -image with the help of repetitions from the image in a layer.